 Every once in awhile, you come across a book that you must share with neighbors and friends – one that stays with you or transports you to another place or time.
 Sometimes those books leave you a bit melancholy that your experience with it – with those characters – has come to an end.

-Here are some books that made me feel like that.
-I’ve also taken the time to select some nice wines to pair with them.
-You will find a new book recommendation each quarter in our real estate magazine The Avenue, but the wine pairing is only offered here.
-Your recommendations, thoughts, and comments (on both books and wine) are most welcome.
+Here are some books that made me feel that way.
+I’ve also taken the time to select some drink pairings.
+You will find a new book recommendation each quarter in our real estate magazine The Avenue, but the drink pairing is only offered here.
+Your recommendations, thoughts, and comments (on both books and drinks) are most welcome.
 Happy reading, relaxing, and tasting!

 Beneath a Scarlet Sky is set in Italy in World War II and based on true events in the life of a young man, Pino Lella, as he deals with the changing face of his country, witnesses the horrors of war, and meets his first love.

 When his hometown of Milan is invaded by the Nazis, Pino Lella is sent away to safety.
 However, he finds himself compelled to help and is recruited into guiding many Jewish people through the Alps to escape capture.
 Circumstances then present him with an opportunity to work as a spy inside German High Command and Pino must decide whether to risk everything again – his life, his friendships, his family, and even his first love – to do it.
 His story is one of tremendous courage, deep loss, and love in the face of war.

 Wine Pairing: Why of course, one must pair this book with a nice Italian red.
 I recommend a traditional Chianti like Cantina Zaccagnini from Montepulciano d’Abruzzo.